julyworlds/openwrt-cudy-x6-firmware/README.md

 Check [Releases](https://github.com/julyworlds/openwrt-cudy-x6-firmware/releases) to download the firmware.

+Firmware versions:
+- stable-21.02-* (Based on the stable 21.02 **Recommended**)
-(Beware that this firmware is based on the development branch of openwrt and sometimes builds break, if that happens try with an older firmware)
+- snapshot-* (Beware that this firmware is based on the development branch of openwrt and sometimes builds break, if that happens try with an older firmware or the stable version)

 Modules added:
 - Luci